Investigation of Elk City Cemetery

 During the last minute (literally, the last minute) of our investigation, we got a handful of EVP.
 At the 15-second mark you can hear "Yes, read it;" at the 23-second mark you can hear, "Daddy;" and at the 26-second mark you can hear, "Seven puppies."
 Is it a coincidence that after the voice tells us about the puppies that a dog barks at the house next door and my daughter tells me there's a dog?
 You decide.
 At any rate, you can listen to these EVPs here:

 Elk City EVP 2

 I believe there might be one, maybe two, other EVP right at the end, during the last few seconds, but I will not bet money on it.
 Incidentally, I had problems with the EVP recorder throughout the investigation as it kept skipping frequently, especially between questions.
 I've never had this problem before, so I recorded EVP outside the next day at home as a control, and it didn't happen that time.
 I would conclude, then, that it has something to do with the paranormal activity inside the cemetery.
-We will definitely being going back with my other ghost-hunting buddies, Betty & Jayne, for a full-length investigation.
+We will definitely be going back with my other ghost-hunting buddies, Betty & Jayne, for a full-length investigation.